MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-deploy-v1.md

 **`skipPackageValidation`** - **Skip package validation**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Indicates whether the package should be validated or not before deployment.
+Learn more about [package validation](/azure/service-fabric/service-fabric-package-apps#test-the-package).
 <!-- :::editable-content-end::: -->
 <br>